 Making CT the First Emotionally Intelligent State

 The Yale Center for Emotional Intelligence is helping guide Connecticut on its path to being the first emotionally intelligent state.
-A lofty goal, perhaps, but thanks to funding from the Dalio Foundation, teachers and leaders across the state are addressing the imperative to engage Connecticut students emotionally in order to connect with them intellectually.
-Based on Dr. Marc Brackett’s research at the Yale Center for Emotional Intelligence, the RULER approach to social and emotional learning is being implemented in over [#] Connecticut schools.
+Thanks to funding from the Dalio Foundation, teachers and leaders across the state are addressing the imperative to engage Connecticut students emotionally in order to connect with them intellectually.
+Based on Dr. Marc Brackett’s research at the Yale Center for Emotional Intelligence, the RULER approach to social and emotional learning is being implemented in hundreds of Connecticut schools.